kaapana/kaapana/docs/source/extensions.rst

 Tensorboard
 -----------
 | **What's going on?**
-| Tensorboard can be launched to analyse generated results during an training, which will come in the future.
+| Tensorboard can be launched to analyse generated results during a training, which will come in the future.
 It also mounts to the Minio directory.

 | **Mount point:**
 | <slow_data_dir>/minio